 Keep the romance alive as the years go by.
 London has impeccable charm and an abundance of fun things to do to celebrate your anniversary:

-- For the ultimate anniversary celebration fit for the movies, take a private helicopter ride across London taking in all the sights of the famous skyline
+- For the ultimate anniversary celebration fit for the movies, take a private helicopter ride across London taking in all the sights of the famous skyline.
+Or delight your loved one with an exclusive helicopter tour and picnic package at the Royal Botanical Gardens, Kew.

 - Learn to make lots of delicious treats together at the Cookery School in Little Portland Street